Art and politics collide on fringes of Hong Kong art fair

 The protest zones exploded with gutsy, often witty artwork including posters lampooning Chinese leaders, as well as a "Lennon" wall outside government headquarters plastered with demands for democracy and freedom in the former British colony that returned to China in 1997.

-The raingear came to symbolize the movement after being used by activists to shield against police pepper spray and batons.
+The raingear came to symbolise the movement after being used by activists to shield against police pepper spray and batons.

-Across town, artist Phoebe Man was serving "sickly sweet" edible cakes laced with political statements criticizing China's suppression of freedom in Hong Kong.
+Across town, artist Phoebe Man was serving "sickly sweet" edible cakes laced with political statements criticising China's suppression of freedom in Hong Kong.

-"The action of eating is interesting because it can mean to internalize something that you agree with ... or it can mean that you don't like something and that you can destroy it."
+"The action of eating is interesting because it can mean to internalise something that you agree with ... or it can mean that you don't like something and that you can destroy it."

 Despite these initiatives, some fear artistic freedom in Hong Kong has narrowed, with some galleries or artists facing pressure to shun sensitive or subversive art critical of China.